Virginia Hall: Special Operations Executive

-The Jailbreak
+The jailbreak

-Hall learned that the 12 agents arrested by the French police in October 1941 were incarcerated at the Mauzac prison near Bergerac.
-Wireless operator Georges Bégué smuggled out letters to Hall from the prison and she recruited Gaby Bloch, wife of the prisoner Jean-Pierre Bloch, as an ally to plan an escape.
+Hall learned that the 12 agents arrested by the French police in October 1941 were incarcerated at Mauzac prison near Bergerac.
+Wireless operator Georges Bégué smuggled the prisoners' letters to Hall and she recruited Gaby Bloch, wife of the prisoner Jean-Pierre Bloch, to plan an escape.
 Bloch visited the prison frequently to bring food and other items to her husband, including tins of sardines.
-The tools she smuggled in and the sardine tins enabled Bégué to make a key to the door of the barracks where the prisoners were kept.
-Hall, too well known to visit the prison, assembled safe houses, vehicles, and helpers.
-A priest smuggled in a radio to Bégué, and from within the prison, he began transmitting to London.
+The sardine tins and the tools she smuggled in enabled Bégué to make a key to the door of the barracks where the prisoners were kept.
+Hall, too well known to visit the prison, assembled safe houses, vehicles and helpers.
+A priest smuggled a radio in to Bégué, and he began transmitting to London from within the prison.

-On July 15, 1942, the prisoners escaped and, after hiding in the woods while an intense manhunt took place, all of them met up with Hall in Lyon by August 11.
+The prisoners escaped on July 15, 1942, and, after hiding in the woods during an intense manhunt, met up with Hall in Lyon by August 11.
 From there, they were smuggled to Spain and thence back to England.
-The official historian of SOE, M. R. D. Foot, called the escape "one of the war's most useful operations of its kind."
+SOE historian Foot called the escape "one of the war's most useful operations of its kind."
 Several of the escapees returned later to France and became leaders of SOE networks.

-Germans Retaliate
+Germany retaliates

 The Germans were furious about the escape from Mauzac prison and the laxity of the French police in allowing the escape.
-The Gestapo flooded Vichy France with 500 agents and the Abwehr also stepped up operations to infiltrate and destroy the fledgling French Resistance and the SOE networks.
+The Gestapo flooded Vichy, France, with 500 agents, and the Abwehr also stepped up operations to infiltrate and destroy the fledgling French Resistance and the SOE networks.
 The Germans focused on Lyon, the center of the resistance.
 Hall had counted on contacts she had with the French police to protect her, but, under pressure from the Germans, her police contacts were no longer reliable.

 In May 1942, Hall had agreed to have messages from the Gloria Network, a French-run resistance movement based in Paris, transmitted to SOE in London.
-In August Gloria was infiltrated by a Roman Catholic priest and Abwehr agent named Robert Alesch and its leadership was captured by the Abwehr.
+Gloria was infiltrated in August by Robert Alesch, a Roman Catholic priest and agent of the Abwehr, which captured its leaders.
 Alesch also made contact with Hall in August, claiming to be an agent of Gloria and offering intelligence of apparently high value.
 She had doubts about Alesch, especially when she learned that Gloria had been destroyed, but was persuaded of his bona fides, as was the London headquarters of SOE.
-Alesch was able to penetrate Hall's network of contacts, including the capture of wireless operators and the sending of false messages to London in her name.
+Alesch penetrated Hall's network of contacts, leading to the capture of wireless operators and the sending of false messages to London in her name.